polixonrio/Outside-the-Box/README.md

    - `run_experiment_other_abstractions.py`

-Refer to the [Evaluation](#evaluation) section below to see which script produces which figure or table from the paper.
+Refer to the [Evaluation](#evaluation) section below to see which script produces which figure from the paper.

 ### About the outputs folder
 The `outputs/` directory contains generated results from running experiments and scripts, including: